Rishi-das/orbmech/README.md

 - `matplotlib`
 - `scipy`

-These dependencies are automatically installed during the installation.

 ## Usage
 To use orbmech, you can check out the orbit_demo.ipynb Jupyter notebook in the notebooks folder for a hands-on demonstration.
 It includes example code and step-by-step instructions on how to simulate orbits, classify orbits, and visualize the results.